Alerts: Crime Trends

 Off Campus Parking Risk 01/01/2010

-The University of Miami, and particularly its Security Department, takes every precaution to ensure the safety and security of employees and visitors at the Medical Campus.
+The University of Miami, and particularly its Public Safety Department, takes every precaution to ensure the safety and security of employees and visitors at the Medical Campus.
 Significant efforts are put forth to ensure your safety and well-being in buildings, parking garages, parking lots, and pedestrian areas within the medical center’s perimeter.
 However, employees and visitors are encouraged to take an active role in ensuring their own safety and to be aware of their surroundings at all times.
 For instance, walking or parking in areas outside the physical boundaries of the campus should be avoided.
 These areas are not within the jurisdiction of the University’s officers, and less is known about crime patterns and frequencies of patrol by City of Miami police officers.
 Walking to and from these areas puts you at greater risk.

 Thieves pose as bank employees 02/04/2008